 Recently, The Circle, LEVEL at Vancouver Foundation & Real Estate Foundation BC teams invited funders for a Racial Equity and Justice in Philanthropy Summit.
 Graphic recorders from Drawing Change were there to witness and reflect powerful conversations between funders who were connecting, reflecting, and challenging their sector about racial equity and justice.
-Here are but a few of the graphic recordings created by Adriana Contreras, Tiaré Jung and Michelle Buchholz.
+Here are a few graphic recordings.
 Each conversation and panel points a path forward for the philanthropic sector to fund and uphold more racial equity and justice – so we all benefit in our communities.

 Please find more of the images, more graphic recordings and resources at https://www.the-circle.ca/rejpfs-resources.html

 Gratitude to Kris Archie, Vi Nguyen and Mark Gifford for their stewardship.

 Pre-Summit: Shifting Structures in Black Philanthropy | Facilitator: Dorla Tune

 Speakers: Aneil Gockhale, Zahra Ebrahim, Ross Curtner, Bailey Greenspon & Norman Young

 Opening Plenary: Chief Janice George, Lori Villarosa, Paulette Senior, Sara Lyons & Kris Archie

 Intersections of Environment, Philanthropy and Justice | Speakers: Eriel Deranger, Eugene Kung, Sonja Swift, Wanjiku Gatheru & Mark Gifford

 The Future of Philanthropy | Speakers: Jara Dean-Coffey, Vu Le, Kris Archie & Vi Nguyen